Beatrice Foods: 1955-1975

-In 1968, Sexton Foods was approached by Beatrice with an offer to purchase the John Sexton & Co.
+In 1968, Sexton Foods was approached by Beatrice with an offer to purchase John Sexton & Co.
 Beatrice was attracted to Sexton Quality Foods' distribution network, quality, variety of private-label products, specialized food offerings, sales force and profitability.
 Mack Sexton's initial response was no, but Beatrice Foods was very interested.
 Eventually both parties reached an agreement.
-Beatrice Foods increased the purchase price, pledged capital to expand Sexton Quality Foods' distribution network, pledged capital to introduce a new Sexton frozen product line, and pledged that the Sexton leadership would continue to lead and operate the company as a separate entity.
+Beatrice Foods increased the purchase price, pledged capital to expand Sexton Quality Foods' distribution network and introduce a new Sexton frozen product line, and pledged that the Sexton leadership would continue to lead and operate the company as a separate entity.
 On December 20, 1968, Beatrice acquired the business and assets of John Sexton & Co., exchanging about 375,000 shares of Beatrice's preferred convertible preference stock valued at $37,500,000.
-John Sexton & Co. became an independent division of Beatrice Foods, still led by Mack Sexton (son of Franklin), William Egan (son of Helen), and William Sexton (son of Sherman).
+John Sexton & Co. became an independent division of Beatrice Foods, led by Mack Sexton (son of Franklin), William Egan (son of Helen), and William Sexton (son of Sherman).
 Mack became a vice president of Beatrice and a Beatrice board member.
-John Sexton & Co put Beatrice Foods into the wholesale grocery business and Beatrice put John Sexton & Co. into the frozen foods business.
+John Sexton & Co. put Beatrice Foods into the wholesale grocery business and Beatrice put John Sexton & Co. into the frozen foods business.
 Beatrice's and the Sexton's leadership were interested in maximizing the investment in John Sexton & Co. by growing the company.

 1976-1980

-Wallace Rasmussen was CEO of Beatrice Foods from 1976 until 1980, retiring after 47 years with the company.
+Wallace Rasmussen was the chairman and CEO of Beatrice Foods from 1976 until 1980, retiring after 47 years with the company.
 During his tenure, Beatrice added several high-value acquisitions to its portfolio, most notably Tropicana Products, Inc.